weterpoo/IlliniStudent/backend/backend ReadMe.md

        - python-mysqldb (install in virtualenv)
        - nose (aka nosetests, not required to run the actual, only for test cases)
        - flask (install in vitualenv)

     2. Python 2.7.x

 # Installing all of the packages
-  Before we start: this is assuming you have Linux distro.
+  <p>Before we start: this is assuming you have Linux distro.
-  Specific steps may be different if you have Windows or Mac OS.
+  <p>Specific steps may be different if you have Windows or Mac OS.
-  (Though most of everything should work on Mac except for apt-get)
+  <p>(Though most of everything should work on Mac except for apt-get)
   1. Python 2.7.x is easy to install.
 Go to the python website

   2. Install pip
-     pip has great documentation to install it, make sure you add it to path To check if pip is installed correctly, type
+     <p>pip has great documentation to install it, make sure you add it to path.
+     <p>To check if pip is installed correctly, type
      ```
      $ pip
      ```
-     it should spit out some documentation on how to use pip on the command line.
+     <p>It should spit out some documentation on how to use pip on the command line.

   3. Install virtualenv
-     Type:
+     <p>Type:
      ```
      $ pip install virtualenv
      ```
-     That should fetch you the latest version of virtualenv
+     <p>That should fetch you the latest version of virtualenv

-     Test to see if virtualenv is working
+     <p>Test to see if virtualenv is working
      ```
      $ virtualenv
      ```
-     that should spit out documentation on how to use virtualenv on the command line If it does not work, you may need to <em>add python's script folder to path</em>
+     <p>That should spit out documentation on how to use virtualenv on the command line
+     <p>If it does not work, you may need to <em>add python's script folder to path</em>

- 4. Installation using virtualenv (installing Python-MySQLdb, nose, flask) Make sure that virtualenv is installed.
-(Done on previous step) Now type
+  4. Installation using virtualenv (installing Python-MySQLdb, nose, flask)
+    <p>Make sure that virtualenv is installed.
+(Done on previous step)
+    <p>Now type
     ```
     $ virtualenv --distribute venv
     ```
-    The "venv" can be replaced with anything, it will become the name of the folder where all of the modules are stored.
+    <p>The "venv" can be replaced with anything, it will become the name of the
+    folder where all of the modules are stored.

-    If you do decide to call it something other than "venv" please add it to the .gitignore file, so it doesn't upload it to github
+    <p>If you do decide to call it something other than "venv" please add it to
+    the .gitignore file, so it doesn't upload it to github

-    Now activate the venv, on Linux distros (and Mac OS) it is:
+    <p>Now activate the venv, on Linux distros (and Mac OS) it is:
     ```
     $ source <name of folder>/bin/activate
     ```
-    if you called the folder "venv" (if you followed this example) you would replace <name of folder> with "venv" (obviously without the quotes)
+    <p>if you called the folder "venv" (if you followed this example) you would
+    replace <name of folder> with "venv" (obviously without the quotes)

-    If everything worked you should see something like:
+    <p>If everything worked you should see something like:
     ```
     (venv)shotaro@shotaro-ThinkPad-T400 ~/IlliniStudent$
     ```
-    As long as you see the (venv) in the front, you have correctly activated the venv
+    <p>As long as you see the (venv) in the front, you have correctly activated
+    the venv

-    <b>This is called "Activating the virtual enviornment (abbreviated
+    <p><b>This is called "Activating the virtual enviornment (abbreviated
     venv)</b>.

-    After activating the venv, you can install other packages without messing up your regular python install.
+    <p>After activating the venv, you can install other packages without
+    messing up your regular python install.
     ```
     (venv)$ pip install nosetests